segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 ## Feedback

-Segment is always curious about any feedback you have on your experience with Typewriter!
+Segment welcomes feedback you may have on your experience with Typewriter.
 To contact Segment, [open an issue on GitHub](https://github.com/segmentio/typewriter/issues/new).